jhudson8/art/README.md

-# Working Title: "Art"
+# Movie Title: "Art"

-**Logline:** _A visionary, fictional director sets out to redefine art, wealth, and social change in a revolutionary film that asks: can shared belief turn a simple drawing into a global movement for good?_
+**Logline:** _A fictional movie director sets out to make a film that challenges how we see value and wealth.
+By exploring the power of shared belief, he asks if a future built on generosity could become reality._

 ---